 Always wear gloves and goggles as well when breaking out or creating access.

 Exposure to bio hazards, including mould raw sewage, rats (Weil’s Disease), pigeon droppings and other vermin.

 Tip: Wear gloves and fully fitting overalls when accessing lofts or crawl spaces.
 Wash hands regularly and especially before eating, drinking or smoking.
 Change overalls regularly or use disposable ones.
-Try to wash overalls separately from the family washing.
+Wash overalls separately from the family washing.
 Wear a good fitting dust mask with a high filtration such as FP3.
 If possible, have a mask face fit test to ensure you are wearing the correct fitting RPE for the shape of your face.

 Tetanus and Hepatitis A, B and C are easily contracted from sewage and contaminated soil so make sure your PPE is always to hand and take a visit to your doctor for up to date jabs.

 Exposure to electrical installations and exposed or badly wired cables (usually from DIY works).

 Tip: During rip out works always assume any cables you come across are live.
 Isolate at the mains supply before working near them.
 When climbing into lofts be aware of putting your hand onto exposed cables or unprotected ceiling spot fittings.
 Always be aware that a home DIY electrician may have been active in the property and just because the fuse board switch says “downstairs sockets”, the one you are looking at could have been spurred off a cooker circuit!.
 Always test for dead before continuing and wear appropriate footwear and gloves where possible.
 They might just protect you from making a circuit to earth.

 Exposure to noise such as drain cleaning equipment or power tools in enclosed spaces.